wgurecky/vimSum/README.md

 VimSum
 ======

-VimSum is a collection of scripts that perform basic arithmetic on visually selected numbers in vim.
+VimSum is a collection of commands that perform basic arithmetic on visually selected numbers in neovim or vim.

 ![GIF Demo](https://raw.github.com/wgurecky/vimSum/master/example/example_use.gif)

-The scripts can be used on columns of numbers by selecting them in visual mode.
+The arithmetic operations can be used on columns of numbers by selecting them in visual mode.
-The scripts also can operate on mixed number/word paragraphs (only operating on numbers).
+The routines also can operate on mixed number/word paragraphs (only operating on numbers).
-The format of numbers in text may also be adjusted using the ``VisMult`` or ``VisMath`` script.
+The format of numbers in text may also be adjusted using this plugin, which allows easily switching between scientific notation and decimal representations.
+See the ``VisMult`` example.

 Common use cases:

-- Multiply many numbers by a constant.
+- Multiply numbers in text by a constant.
 Encountered when changing units.
 - Compute sum or mean of column in text file and immediately paste result back into text.
 - Perform basic arithmetic on a column of numbers.
 - Change format of numbers in text e.g. from scientific notation to decimal format.